Peshawar Zalmi knock out Karachi Kings, qualify for PSL 2018 final

 Here's that eventful over:

-After 10 overs, Zalmi were 120-2, with Mohammad Hafeez and Liam Dawson in the middle who by the way, had hit a 6 the first ball he faced.
+After 10 overs, Zalmi were 120-2, with Mohammad Hafeez and Liam Dawson, who by the way had hit a 6 the first ball he faced, in the middle .

 With just 6 overs left to play, Zalmi batters were taking added risk.